lencx/awesome/README.md

 - [🐧 Rectangle](https://github.com/rxhanson/Rectangle) - Move and resize windows on macOS with keyboard shortcuts and snap areas
 - [🐧 Pock](https://github.com/pock/pock) - Widgets manager for MacBook Touch Bar
 - [🐧 mas](https://github.com/mas-cli/mas) - Mac App Store command line interface
+- [△ LICEcap](https://www.cockos.com/licecap/) - LICEcap can capture an area of your desktop and save it directly to .GIF (for viewing in web browsers, etc) or .LCF (see below).
+- [Itsycal](https://www.mowglii.com/itsycal/) - Itsycal is a tiny menu bar calendar.

 ## GitHub